Marco Fidel Suárez: Philosopher, poet and writer

 Suárez became a very well known and distinguished philologist, philosopher, poet, writer and teacher.
 Marco Fidel, along with Rufino José Cuervo and Miguel Antonio Caro, is considered one of the most important and influential scholars of the Spanish grammar in Colombia.
 His best literary work was "los Sueños de Luciano Pulgar" (1926).

 Presidency

 As president, Suárez implemented the "North Star" policy which linked the foreign policy of Colombia with that of the United States of America.

 He was harassed by conservative opponents, mainly Laureano Gómez, who politicized his illegitimate birth, and attempted to depict him as corrupt politician.
 In his defense, the Secretary of State Antonio Gómez Restrepo proclaimed: "You will always be the legitimate President of Colombia".

 At his initiative, the income tax legislation was enacted into law in 1918.
 Later, in 1919, the nation was interconnected by an advance system of wireless telegraphy.

 Suárez was very fond of aviation.
 In 1919 he sanctioned Law 126 by which commercial aviation was established and authorized, allowing for international travel and the operation of the postal service.
 A year later he brought to the country a French mission to establish and train the Colombian Air Force.

+In November 1918, a law was passed that promoted the building of housing for working-class people.
+In addition, an Act was introduced in August 1921 that specified the hygienic conditions to be observed (as noted by one study) “in hydrocarbon deposits, warehouses, and works.”